 - Nesting area – make sure you have a good nested area for the chickens to lay their eggs.
 Chickens like are area with matted hay, and somewhat enclosed area (feels like home to them).

-- Feed – we use a mixture of ground up corn, and protein pellets to feed the chickens.
-Chickens are also good at eating kitchen scraps, and especially old vegtables.
+- Feed – we use a mixture of ground-up corn, and protein pellets to feed the chickens.
+Chickens are also good at eating kitchen scraps, and especially old vegetables.

 - Water – ensure that refill your water daily and clean out the pan/watering jug.